Find Affordable College Courses

 Health Professions majors at UST MN take out an average of $27,000 in student loans while working on their egree.

-Full Health Professions at University of St Thomas Minnesota Report
+Read full report on Health Professions at University of St Thomas Minnesota

 Health Professions majors at UMN Crookston take out an average of $29,832 in student loans while working on their egree.

-You’ll join some of the best and brightest minds around you if you attend Herzing University - Minneapolis.
-The school came in at #4 on this year’s Best Health Professions Schools in Minnesota list.
-Located in the suburb of Minneapolis, Herzing University - Minneapolis is a private not-for-profit school with a small student population.
+You’ll be in good company if you decide to attend Herzing University - Minneapolis.
+It ranked #4 on our 2023 Best Health Professions Schools in Minnesota list.
+Located in the large suburb of Minneapolis, Herzing University - Minneapolis is a private not-for-profit college with a fairly small student population.

 While working on their degree, health professions majors at Herzing University - Minneapolis accumulate an average of around $34,855 in student debt.
 This translates to an average monthly loan payment of $204, based on a 10-year repayment plan.